Twinning Complex Networked Systems: Data-Driven Calibration of the mABCD Synthetic Graph Generator: Preliminaries

 In this work, we adopt \mABCD\ as the synthetic generator underlying our experimental analysis.
 Therefore, to focus on the aspects most relevant to the configuration inference problem considered here, a brief review of its core principles is necessary.
-In principle, the \mABCD~ network generation comprises of six subsequent phases.
-The process is governed by global and local (independent for each layer) parameters (Tab.~\ref{tab:mabcd_parameters}). which affect various properties of the model, see Sec.~\ref{sec:extracting_parameters} for details.
+In principle, the \mABCD\ network generation comprises of six subsequent phases.
+The process is governed by global and local (independent for each layer) parameters presented briefly in Tab.~\ref{tab:mabcd_parameters}.
+For a detailed description, please refer to~\cite{krainski2025mabcd}.

 The first five steps are carried out independently for each of the $\ell$ layers, while the sixth one binds the generated graphs into a single multilayer network.
 In the first phase, the so-called active nodes (i.e., those that will not be isolated) are determined.
-Each active node is endowed its degree in the second step.
-During the third step, communities are created and populated with nodes based on the latent layer, which is implicitly generated by the routine to serve as a proxy for actors' features that typically shape connections in complex networked systems.
-Phase four focuses on connecting nodes within other members of the same community as well as establishing inter-community (i.e., background) connections.
+Each active node is endowed with its degree in the second step.
+During the third step, communities (understood as in~\cite{clauset2004greedy}) are created and populated with nodes.
+This is done with the help of the reference latent layer, which is implicitly generated during the network generation process and discarded afterwards.
+It serves as a proxy for actors' features, which typically shape connections in complex networked systems.
+The layer can be visualised as a $d$-dimensional biscuit, with raisins representing actors: the closer two raisins are, the more likely the corresponding actors are to be assigned to the same community.
+Phase four focuses on connecting nodes within the communities as well as establishing inter-community (i.e., background) links.
 These graphs are subsequently simplified to remove possible self-loops and multiedges while preserving the intended structural properties.
 The final phase performs a series of edge rewirings to achieve the targeted edge correlations between each pair of layers.
-For a detailed description, please see~\cite{krainski2025mabcd}.